CLASSIFICATION NO. 773

 REQUIRED KNOWLEDGE AND SKILLS

-Skill to: Schedule, monitor, coordinate and evaluate the work performed by assigned personnel and contractors; lead and train assigned personnel in maintenance and customer service practices; monitor and coordinate completion of projects within established budget and time guidelines; incorporate team participation in decision making; promote individual agreement and group consensus on issues and problems; prepare and maintain accurate records and technical reports; develop plans, schedules and cost estimates for sewage treatment operation and maintenance projects; interpret blueprints, plans, specifications and technical manuals; inspect sewage treatment systems for deficiencies; analyze statistical records and prepare reports; utilize computerized equipment effectively; communicate effectively, both orally and in writing; establish and maintain effective working relationships with customers, contractors, vendors, County employees and the public.
+Skill to: Schedule, monitor, coordinate and evaluate the work performed by assigned personnel and contractors; lead and train assigned personnel in maintenance and customer service practices; monitor and coordinate completion of projects within established budget and time guidelines; incorporate team participation in decision making; promote individual agreement and group consensus on issues and problems; prepare and maintain accurate records and technical reports; develop plans, schedules and cost estimates for maintenance projects; interpret blueprints, plans, specifications and technical manuals; inspect sewage treatment systems for deficiencies; analyze statistical records and prepare reports; utilize computerized equipment effectively; communicate effectively, both orally and in writing; establish and maintain effective working relationships with customers, contractors, vendors, County employees and the public.

 Incumbents may perform after hours emergency response on a call-out basis.